ARM-software/coresight-wire-protocol/README.md

 * libusb-1.0
 * [Boost 1.64](https://www.boost.org/users/history/)
 * [cmake 3.8 or later](https://cmake.org/download/)
+* [fff 1.0](https://github.com/meekrosoft/fff) (used for tests, downloaded automatically from github during build)
+* [greatest 1.4.2](https://github.com/silentbicycle/greatest) (used for tests, downloaded automatically from github during build)
+* [doctest 2.3.5](https://github.com/onqtam/doctest) (used for tests, downloaded automatically from github during build)

 The example CSWP server is also built on Linux which requires an aarch64-linux-gnu cross compiler (For example, [gcc-arm-8.3-2019.03-x86_64-aarch64-linux-gnu](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)).
 Must be on the PATH.